 The BPMs which will be used for the slow orbit lock are 1H11 and 1H14, elements 275 and 321, which are 1269 cm apart.
 The distance between 1H14 (321) and the MOLLER detector plane (333) is 2951.5 cm.
 It follows that angle steering errors are multiplied by 2.3.
-The detector ring for the elastic scattered electrons has 40 mm radial extent.
+There are six radial detector rings with varying tile thetas.
+The detector ring for the elastic scattered electrons, ring 2, has 40 mm radial extent.
+The tail of the elastic distribution extends into the larger radius rings, including ring 5 which includes most of the Moller scattered electrons.
 From Figure 30 of Ref.
-8 page 57 (pdf 71), a mm shift in beam location is contraindicated.
+8 page 57 (pdf page 71), a mm shift in beam location is contraindicated if one wants to keep the elastically scattered electrons predominately in ring 2.
 It follows that angle error exiting the slow orbit lock BPM pair should be 15 μrad or less.
 Achieving this will be difficult.
 The random angle fluctuation at 1 kHz (helicity pair) is required to be 4.7 μrad per Table 5 of Ref.
 8 page 15 (p 29 of pdf).
 The slow orbit lock is generally run with five seconds between updates.
-Given the accelerator diagnostic monitoring system update rate of 1 Hz, two second intervals are the best that can be done.
-Mention FFB?
-Reference for FFB?
+Given the accelerator diagnostic monitoring system update rate of 1 Hz, two second intervals are the best that can be done without substantial upgrades.